jazzband/tablib/docs/index.rst

 .. * :ref:`search`

-Tablib is an :ref:`MIT Lisenced <mit>` format-agnostic tabular dataset library, written in Python.
+Tablib is an :ref:`MIT Licensed <mit>` format-agnostic tabular dataset library, written in Python.
 It allows you to import, export, and manipulate tabular data sets.
-Advanced features include, segregation, dynamic columns, tags & filtering, and seamless format import & exmport.
+Advanced features include, segregation, dynamic columns, tags & filtering, and seamless format import & export.

 I recommend you start with :ref:`Installation <install>`.